 The United States has the largest legal immigration system in the world, issuing more than one million green cards every year.
-The illegal system is even bigger.
-Hundreds of millions of people around the world would like to resettle here.
-The United States has no choice but to set sensible limits on immigration, but no limited immigration system has any credibility without a commitment to enforcing those limits.
+Yet hundreds of millions of people around the world would like to come.
+Congress could lower admissions to more traditional levels or triple admissions and overwhelm the nation’s natural resources and infrastructure, but no limited immigration system has any credibility without a commitment to enforcing the limits.

 We can track tissue paper across the country but have to guess if or when a visitor leaves.